 Gratitude is essentially being happy with, thankful and finding joy in the simple things around you.

 In today’s busy, constantly connected world, it’s easy to compare ourselves to others (especially on social media) and to what they have which leaves us feeling empty, unsatisfied and unfulfilled.
 The fact of the matter is that most of us already have everything we need to make our lives happy.
 If you have a loving family, enough money to buy food and the things you need, a roof over your head then you’re already richer than you think.
 While many may argue that that’s simply not enough for a rich and fulfilling life, the key is how to look at both the negative and positive things in life.

-By practising gratitude we become aware of the small things, the everything things that we shouldn’t take for granted and by realising what we have and how much, gives us a space where we can feel rich, fulfilled and much happier than we would otherwise.
+By practising gratitude we become aware of the small things, the everyday things that we shouldn’t take for granted and by realising what we have and how much, gives us a space where we can feel rich, fulfilled and much happier than we would otherwise.

 Practising gratitude and being grateful doesn’t mean however that you can’t dream of a better life and want more.
 Perhaps you’re in a good position currently but you want a better job, more money and to travel more and that’s ok.
 The key is to not take for granted what you already have, to realise it’s worth and be thankful and enjoy the little things in life.

 There are many different ways to practise gratitude and you are free to choose your favorite way.
 Some of them include:

 - Gratitude journaling and writing lists of things you are grateful for.

 - Meditation around the positive parts of your life